 Her second interest is concerned with the role of emotions in self-control and its failure.
 Her interest in these topics has led her to explore a number of different research techniques using a multi-method approach that includes physiological and neural methods, as well as more traditional social psychological methods such as reaction time measures and self-report.

-Jeremy Simon is a fourth-year PhD student in the Brain, Body, and Behavior program.
+Jeremy Simon is a fourth-year PhD student in the Brain, Body and Behavior program.
 He graduated from Amherst College in 2013 with a bachelor's degree in French and history.
-Jeremy's research focuses on intergroup bias, and the ways it is affected by salient social categorizations.
-He is ultimately interested in shifting top-down perceptions in order to change automatic prejudices.
+Jeremy's research focuses on intergroup bias and the ways it is affected by salient social categorizations.
+He is ultimately interested in shifting top-down perceptions to change automatic prejudices.
 In his free time, Jeremy does other things.

-Marissa is also a marathon runner and enjoys being active in many ways (hiking, dancing, boxing).
+Marissa is a marathon runner and enjoys being active in many ways (hiking, dancing, boxing).

 Brandon Hager is a third-year PhD student in the Brain, Body and Behavior program.
 In 2010, he received a master's degree from Columbia University in developmental psychology.
 Brandon’s research has focused on studying how brain signals can help improve differential diagnoses in psychiatry, and as a result, improve therapeutic treatments.
 Most recently, he used resting-state functional MRI to study the relationship between brain complexity in the prefrontal cortex and cognition in psychotic disorders.
 He is interested in using non-invasive methods to find brain targets that can improve therapeutic treatment for individuals with social, cognitive and emotional deficits.

 In his free time, Brandon enjoys playing with his newborn son, and when there’s time, playing the guitar.